isomerpages/moe-regentsec/index.md

             school year before the holiday break.
 After weeks of hard work and the stress of the final examinations, our Secondary 1 to 3 students were eager to take to the field for some friendly competition
-          link_text: Read More
+          link_text: Read more about it here
           link_url: /latest-announcement/highlights/sports-fiesta-post-exam-activity/
         - title: Cyber Security Talk and Cyber Fair
           date: 28 October 2024
           announcement: On 23 October, our school hosted an exciting Cyber Awareness Day, filled with engaging activities aimed at empowering students to make safer and kinder choices online.
-          link_text: Read More
+          link_text: Read more about it here
           link_url: /cyber-security-talk-and-cyber-fair/
         - title: "Post Exam Activities: Indian Cultural Workshop"
           date: 21 October 2024
           announcement: Secondary 1 students recently participated in an enriching workshop centered on Indian cultural practices.
-          link_text: Read More
+          link_text: Read more about it here
           link_url: /post-exam-activities-indian-cultural-workshop/
 ---